urgap/urgap/CONTRIBUTING.rst

 Since this a collaborative project, you will encounter different coding styles.
 Despite the fact that we know that diversity is beautiful, we need to keep some common line on how to code (This list may be further extended).
-We generally use
+We generally use Additionally this list will give you some things to think about:

   | Re-think naming of variables at least twice
   | Re-check deleting of own debug code before sending Pull requests